Castelvill/SandstormBox/docs/Instructions.md

 **Parameters**

 - operator (string): "+", "-", "*", "/";
-- left_context (string) - id of the context.
+- left (string) - id of the context.
 This instruction accepts these two context types: “pointer” and “value”;
-- right_context (string) - id of the context.
+- right (string) - id of the context.
 This instruction accepts these two context types: “pointer” and “value”;
 - [output] (string) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.

 ## ++, --